 Article 43 – Other Staff

-43.1 The Board of Directors may authorise the hiring of other staff by the Executive Director.
+43.1 The Board of Directors may authorize the hiring of other staff by the Executive Director.

 43.2 Acting on advice from the Executive Director, the Board of Directors determines the job description and remuneration for each employee.

 44.1 The Board of Directors may repeal or amend any provision of these By-laws;